Kazakhstan: From The Silk Road to Sir Norman Foster

 If you would like to upload your photos to our gallery click here

 Please note this tour will involve a significant amount of walking, frequently over uneven ground, particularly at Tamgaly and Charyn Canyon.
 Many of Kazakhstan’s most important sites are spread out from one another and participants should expect some long overland journeys by coach in addition to two internal flights.
-Some visits will involve heights, including the Baiterek Tower in Astana
+Some visits will involve heights, including the Bayterek Tower in Astana.

 For customers who wish to make their own travel arrangements, ACE are pleased to be able to offer a flight reduction of:

-Cost of £3545 includes: return airfare, accommodation based on sharing a twin or double bedded room, breakfast, ten lunches (one packed), thirteen dinners with water & tea, excursions & admissions, gratuities.
+Cost of £3545 includes: return airfare, accommodation based on sharing a twin or double bedded room, breakfast, ten lunches (three packed), thirteen dinners with water & tea, excursions & admissions, gratuities.

 Not included: travel insurance, double room for single use supplement £365.